dabeaz/curio/docs/reference.rst

 .. asyncmethod:: Socket.close()

    Close the connection.
 This method is not called on garbage collection.
+Warning: You know that scene from Star Wars where they're taking a fun joy-ride through hyperspace, there's a sudden disturbance in the force, and they emerge into the middle of an asteroid debris field?
+That's kind of what it will be like if a task chooses to use a giant "death laser" to close a socket being used by another task.
+Only instead of it being a disturbance in the force, it will be more like dropping a huge amount of acid and having your debugger emerge from the trip into the middle of that scene from The Matrix Reloaded.
+Yeah, THAT scene.
+Don't do that.
+   Consider using `Socket.shutdown()` or cancelling a task instead.

+.. asyncmethod:: Socket.shutdown(how)

+   Shutdown the socket.

 .. asyncmethod:: do_handshake()

    Perform an SSL client handshake.
 The underlying socket must have already